31415us/gswnorm2021/README.md

 python -m evaluation --ann_path /path/to/data.json --predicted /path/to/predictions.json
 ```

+ERR reductions measures how much a model improves accuracy compared to doing nothing,
+i.e. copying all tokens from the input.

 ## Baseline

 We provide a simple baseline model that predicts the most common normalization
 in the training set for every token.
 The script will run 5 fold cross-validation
 given the path to the training data.

 ```bash
 python -m baseline --data /path/to/train.json
 ```

+Note that this model is slightly more sophisticated
+than the simple copy-all baseline used to compute ERR.